tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ### inspect

-Takes an comma separated list of events and displays event's parameter information which includes key name, key type and unit along with metadata (event key, timestamp & id).
+Takes a comma separated list of events and displays event's parameter information which includes key name, key type and unit along with metadata (event key, timestamp & id).

  * `-e`, `--events` : comma separated list of events to inspect